fsist/future-streams/README.md

 TODOs:

+- Replace SourceInput contract for NoSuchElementException with a custom EofException
 - Add pusher/puller, and convenience methods to interface multiple streams
 - Remove StreamConsumer - it's not used
 - Probably make some things in the run.* interfaces private